jareddonovan/creative-coding/docs/tutorials/tut06/index.md

   seeing how it's done, check
   <a href="https://editor.p5js.org/awarua/sketches/e3CHDMb-0"
     >the Google font link sketch</a>.
-  But it is an advanced topic we won't cover in class.
+  But this is an advanced topic that we won't cover further in class.
 </p>

 <!-- TODO: The strings tutorial is not implemented in p5.js yet